-- a. occupied by a residence, school, park, playground, church or public building;

-- b. located in a residential zone; or

-- c. occupied by another adult business.
+- a. occupied by a residence, school, park, playground, church or public building; - b. located in a residential zone; or - occupied by another adult business. - Outside displays prohibited.
+No materials or devices displaying or exhibiting specified sexual activities shall be visible from the exterior of the building in which the adult business is located.